 Sukkot: One of our three pilgrimage festivals (along with Pesach and Shavuot), Sukkot began as the festival of giving thanks for the harvest and is also associated with the temporary dwellings (sukkot) used by the Israelites during their forty-year journey to the Promised Land.
-Two of the mitzvot associated with the holiday are shaking the lulav and etrog, and having meals with friends in the sukkah.
+Two of the mitzvot associated with the holiday are shaking the lulav and etrog and having meals with friends in the sukkah.
 Sukkot begins five days after Yom Kippur.

-Tashlich: "To throw" Between Rosh Hashanah and Yom Kippur we gather at a body of flowing water and symbolically throw away the sins of the past year.
+Tashlich: "To throw."
+On Rosh Hashanah afternoon, we gather at a body of flowing water and symbolically throw away the errors of the past year